-Gate Episode 13 (or season 1 episode 1) digs deeper into the empire’s depravity.
+Gate Thus the JSDF Fought There Episode 13, “The Banquet Begins“, digs deeper into the empire’s depravity.
 It also shows that getting to know the down-trodden can be life-saving!

 Working with Princess Pina Co Lada, Koji Sugawara of the Japanese diplomatic team host a garden party for the peace-leaning senators and their families.
 Sugawara makes sure his best chefs are there so woo the families.
 But the real reason for the get together is for Japanese Self Defense Force (JSDF) First Lieutenant Yoji Itami and his team to demonstrate the capabilities of their small arms to the senators.
 The goal is tohelp these senators understand the situation they’re in.

 Meanwhile, Crown Prince Zolzal El Caesar is forcing Tyuule, a former chieftain of the Warrior Bunnies, into degrading and rough sexual acts.
 These acts are payment for him keeping her people from annihilation.
 A count interrupts him with news of the party that Pina is hosting.
 Convinced the count gave him the information exclusively instead of the emperor, he leaves to crash the party.
 He arrives to find only the senator’s families; Itami’s team noticed their approach and gave the senators time to escape unnoticed.
 Pina suggests Zolzal try some of the fine cooking, and he is so impressed that he forgets why he came.

 In Japan, the new Prime Minister struggles to manage public perception and pressure from the other nations.

 The emperor is well aware of the negotiations.
 In fact, the count had given Zolzal the information with the emperor’s consent to convey an indirect warning to Pina that he and the emperor were aware.
 The emperor has no intention of negotiating with Japan.
 His plan is to manipulate events to destroy the senate and make Japan give up in frustration.